deficollective/defiscan/src/content/protocols/pendle.md

 From these Treasury accounts, tokens follow a standardized conversion path.
 The `hardwareDeployer` EOA serves as an intermediary conversion agent, receiving tokens from both Treasury multisigs.
 This EOA transforms various token types into ETH through the `PendleRouterV4`, then directs this ETH to the `PendleFeeDistributorV2Proxy` for final distribution.

-The `PendleFeeDistributorV2Proxy` functions as the distribution engine for rewards to vePENDLE holders.
-Under the `DevMultisig` (2/3) administration, this contract employs merkle proofs through `setMerkleRootAndFund` to validate claims while simultaneously receiving funds.
-Its architecture allows for protocol-specific allocations through `updateProtocolClaimable` and system upgrades via `upgradeToAndCall`.
+The `PendleFeeDistributorV2Proxy` functions as the distribution contract for the collected fees that are rewarded to vePENDLE holders for their respective voting power.
+Under the `DevMultisig` (2/3) administration, this contract employs merkle proofs through `setMerkleRootAndFund` to set the claims while simultaneously depositing funds for claiming.

 The `hardwareDeployer` EOA maintains additional protocol functionalities with its `GUARDIAN` and `ALICE` roles in the `PendleGovernanceProxy`.
 These capacities include fee rate modifications through `setLnFeeRate` and operational controls.